Can Hyperbaric Oxygen Therapy Treat Lyme Disease?

 HBOT’s Impact on Lyme Disease

-In addition to the potential for treating Lyme Disease, recent research has found that a unique HBOT protocol can help reverse biomarkers of aging and maybe a successful treatment for anoxic brain injury patients.
+In addition to the potential for treating Lyme disease, recent research has found that a unique HBOT protocol can help reverse biomarkers of aging and may be a successful treatment for anoxic brain injury patients.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age